History of Malaysian football: 1900 to 1978

-In 1933, Football Association of Malaya (FAM) was founded.
+In 1926, the Football Associations of Perak, Selangor, Negeri Sembilan, Malacca, and the Singapore Amateur Football Association came together to form the Malayan Football Association (MFA).
+Later, in 1932, the MFA was renamed the Football Association of Malaya (FAM), as it is known today.
 By 1954, FAM joins FIFA as a member in AFC.

 The Malaysia FAM Cup was established in 1952 as a secondary knockout competition to the more prestigious Malaya Cup.
 The competitions were held between the state teams, including Singapore, the Police, Army and the Prisons Department of Malaysia, in their early days.

 In 1959, the Malaya Cup departed from the traditional one-round tournament to a two-round home and away format in three zones (East, South, and North).

 FAM changed its name to Football Association of Malaysia (FAM) in the early 1960s to coincide with the formation of Malaysia.
 A new trophy for the Malaya Cup was inaugurated in 1967, and since then, the competition has been known as the Malaysia Cup.

 Starting in 1974, the state teams were barred from entering the FAM Cup, and only the club sides could enter.
 In 1976 Penang was the first club from Malaysia which won the Aga Khan Gold Cup.